enterprisemodules/wls_profile/documentation/source/basic_domain.md

 - [`wls_domain`](./wls_domain.html)    Create an empty WebLogic domain
 - [`wls_startup`](./wls_startup.html)   Make sure the domain restarts after a system reboot.

 All these stages have a default implementation.
-This implementation is suitable to get started with.
+This implementation is suitable to get off to an easy start.
 These classed all have parameters you can customize through hiera values.
 The defaults are specified in the module's `data/default.yaml` file.

 ## before classes

-But sometimes this is not enough and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `weblogic` stage is done and before the `wls_domain` is done.
+But sometimes this is not enough, and you would like to add some extra definitions, you can, for example, add a Puppet class to be executed after the `weblogic` stage is done and before the `wls_domain` is done.
 You can do this by adding the next line to your yaml data:

 ```yaml
 wls_profile::basic_domain::before_wls_domain:   my_profile::my_extra_class